What to Look for in a Diamond (4 C’s) April 19, 2016 – Posted in: Jewelry Blog

 For many people seeking information on diamonds, the carat seems like a fairly straightforward characteristic to consider.
 Carat specifies the diamond’s weight: the greater the carat, the greater the size of the diamond.

-However, it gets a little more complicated when you are talking about how large the diamond appears.
-When thinking about what to look for in a diamond, carat is a meaningful indicator if you are looking for a certain diamond size, but it is important to take other factors into account as well.
+However, it gets a little more complicated when you are talking about how large the diamond will appear.
+When thinking about what to look for in a diamond, carat is a meaningful indicator if you are looking for a certain diamond size.
+It is important, however, to take other factors into account as well.
 The value of the diamond rises quickly as the carat increases, and there are other ways to achieve a diamond appearance that looks larger.

-Shape is another important attribute in considering what to look for in a diamond.
-Diamond are cut in varying shapes, and there are 10 common shapes that you will find in most diamonds.
-Even though each shape is a matter of taste, and different shapes appeal to different people, each shape also affects a diamond’s brightness and fire in different ways.
-Shape can determine how much a diamond’s color, clarity, and size contribute to the overall beauty of the piece as well.
+The shape is another important attribute to consider when searching for a diamond.
+Diamonds are cut in varying shapes.
+There are 10 common shapes that you will find in most diamonds.
+Even though each shape is a matter of taste.
+Different shapes appeal to different people.
+Each shape also affects a diamond’s brightness and fire in different ways.
+The shape can determine how much a diamond’s color, clarity, and size contribute to the overall beauty of the piece as well.

-Round cut diamonds are the most popular shape, and they are the most effective at reflecting light, which tends to boost the overall beauty of a diamond.
-Brilliant-cut diamond shapes feature triangular-shaped facets and come in popular shapes such as oval diamonds, marquise cut diamonds, pear shaped diamonds, radiant cut diamonds, and heart shaped diamonds.
+Round cut diamonds are the most popular shape, and they are the most effective at reflecting light.
+Brilliant-cut diamond shapes feature triangular-shaped facets and come in popular shapes such as oval diamonds, marquise cut diamonds, pear-shaped diamonds, radiant cut diamonds, and heart-shaped diamonds.
 These types of shapes tend to make the diamond look larger.

 Look for conflict-free and environmentally ethical diamonds.
 In doing so, you will be able to enjoy the dazzling beauty of your diamond for years to come, with the knowledge that you have helped contribute to healthy communities and environmentally safe mining practices around the world.